Mahdi2c/Mahdi2c/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a travel website
+- 🔭 I’m currently working on a travel website and a personal portfolio website
 - 🌱 I’m currently learning C# and website development
 - 📫 How to reach me: mahdi2c.professional@hotmail.com